 Students may request a tutor through the Tutoring Center in Room 261 of the Main Building (Clifton Campus).
 Tutoring appointments can also be requested online after logging in to MyCState.
 Drop-in tutoring and tutoring by appointment are available for students who need assistance.
 The Tutoring Center has two locations in the Main Building on Clifton Campus: Room 261 and Room 228B.

 The Writing Center in Room 235 of the Main Building (Clifton Campus) offers instructional support at no charge to any Cincinnati State student whose coursework includes written assignments.
 Tutors are qualified, experienced writing instructors who provide guidance to students in all facets of the writing process.
 Writing Center assistance is available by appointment and on a walk-in basis.

 Academic advising assists students in reaching their academic and career goals at Cincinnati State.
-Program chairs, academic advisors, and other faculty members are assigned to guide students through activities such as:
+Program chairs, academic advisors, other faculty members, and some staff members are assigned to guide students through activities such as: